MehediMK/Rentbyowner.io/README.md

 # How to Run this Project

-1. First of all clone this Project Python version: 3.8 or avobe
+1. First of all clone this Project
 2. Now go to the download directory
 3. Extract this File
 4. Now go to the project directory